 Juicy chicken, tender vegetables and aromatic flavors are in every bite of these Ginger Garlic Chicken Dumplings.
-Also referred to as Nepalese Momo, they’re the perfect hors d’oeuvre or appetizer that you won’t be able to stop eating!My 10-year-old came downstairs recently with tears in his eyes, saying we had to help the red pandas.
+Also referred to as Nepalese Momo, and quite similar to Chinese chicken dumplings, they’re the perfect hors d’oeuvre or appetizer that you won’t be able to stop eating!My 10-year-old came downstairs recently with tears in his eyes, saying we had to help the red pandas.
 They’re in danger of becoming endangered.

 When I asked him to explain, he said that he was googling red panda facts, because he thinks they’re cute.
 He discovered that their habitat in the Eastern Himalayas is in decline – and he really wanted to help.
 I may be biased, but certainly this is one of the sweetest souls around.
 He then googled, “How can I help the red pandas?” and found the Red Panda Network.

 After confirming this was a good organization, we symbolically adopted a red panda.

 I mean, how could we not?What does any of this have to do with Ginger Garlic Chicken Dumplings, you ask?